MauricioD13/VimConfig/README.md

 # VimConfig
-Vim editor configuration for linux enviroment
+Configuration for the text editor Vim for linux enviroment